tsouche/learn-docker/tutorial.md

 CONTAINER ID IMAGE         COMMAND         CREATED 1fa4ab2cf395 friendlyhello "python app.py" 28 seconds ago
 ```

-Notice that CONTAINER ID matches what’s on http://localhost:4000.
+Notice that CONTAINER ID matches what is displayed on [http://localhost:4000](http://localhost:4000).

-Now use docker container stop to end the process, using the CONTAINER ID, like so:
+Now, you will use `docker container stop` to end the process, using the CONTAINER ID to tell which container should be stopped.
+Docker will need few seconds to actually stop the container, and it will d, like so:

 ```
 $ docker container stop 1fa4ab2cf395